-Stewardship Under the Cross, God's Word on How We Use His Gifts
+Stewardship Under the Cross, God's Word on How We Use His Gifts by HR Curtis

 Luther on Tithing and Stewardship

 Martin Luther had much to say about being a good steward of God's gifts.
 Below are a series of quotations from the great Reformer about faithful, Biblical stewards.